Bio (Robin S. Cox)

 Humanitarian Studies, Environment and Sustainability

 Dr. Robin Cox is the program head for the graduate programs in Climate Action Leadership (Graduate Diploma; Master of Arts - awaiting final approval by BC government) and a professor in the Disaster and Emergency Management graduate programs of the School of Humanitarian Studies.
 Cox is also the director of the Resilience by Design (RbD) Research Innovation lab, a transdisciplinary research and educational outreach center that focus on building multigenerational climate action leadership and competencies.
-The goal of this center is to inform, inspire, and support the well-being of people and the planet in a changing climate, through research, education, and policy advising.
+The goal of this work is to enable and optimize the capacity of working professionals, youth and communities to design and implement innovative strategies and collaborative projects that contribute to climate adaptation and resilience, disaster risk reduction and youth empowerment.

 Cox is an active researcher with multiple nationally funded research projects.
 She leads the Adaptation Learning Network (ALN), a three-year, $2-million project funded by Natural Resources Canada and the BC Ministry of Environment and Climate Change Strategy.
-This project is building climate adaptation capacity with organizations, professionals, businesses, and communities through professional development training and networking.
+This project is building climate adaptation capacity with organizations, professionals, businesses and communities through professional development training and networking.
+Cox is also leading the Youth Designing Climate Resilience Project and a Tri-Council grant funded project that will build design thinking skills and action projects with youth and their communities in British Columbia and Puerto Rico.
 Cox is an experienced disaster psychosocial responder and researcher with expertise in individual- and community-level resilience and trauma.

 Cox holds a PhD in Counselling Psychology from the University of British Columbia (2007) and held a postdoctoral fellowship at the Michael Smith Foundation for Health Research, Simon Fraser University (2007).
 She received the Kelly Outstanding Teaching Award from Royal Roads University in 2016.